eddiedotdev/react-tokenproof/README.md

 ## Usage

-After adding & configuring the `TokenProofProvider`, pull in the `useTokenProof` hook:
+After adding & configuring the `TokenProofProvider`, pull in the `useTokenProof`.
+You can use the following methods:

 `const { login, logout, close, loginButton, setEvents } = useTokenProof();`

-Make sure you set the `onNonce` and `onVerify` callbacks using `setEvents` on load of the component
+Set the `onNonce` and/or `onVerify` callbacks using `setEvents` on load of the component

 ```
 useEffect(() => {